vitaly-t/iter-ops/README.md

 * `tap((value, index) => void)` - taps into each value, without changing the output.
 * `toArray()` - accumulates values into an array, and produces a one-value iterable.

-See [recipes] for more operations.
+See [Recipes] for more operations.

 [API]:#api